Sah2Sah2/Lab1-CloudAdmin_RunningShoesCataloguing/README.md

 ### 1. Create project folders

-Create the main folders for the client, server, and database initialization:
+Create the main folders for the client and server:

 ```bash
 mkdir client server db